 North East Hayling

-Properties within 1200 metres and connected to cabinet 9 in Woodgaston Lane should now be able to get superfast broadband (i.e. speeds greater than 24 MB/sec).
+If you do not have an FTTP connection but are within within 1000 metres and connected to cabinet 9, at the junction of Woodgaston Lane and Copse Lane, you should as a minimum get superfast broadband (i.e. speeds greater than 24 Mbps).

-Properties further than 1200m may be able to get improved speed (but less than 24 MB/sec)and will have to wait until later this year for the details of Wave 2, scheduled for 2016-2018.
+Properties further than 1000m may be able to get improved speed (but less than 24 Mbps).

 To find out if you are connected to cabinet 9.

-If you are able to get improved speeds you will have received an e-mail from the Hampshire Rural Broadband team with a link providing details of the expected speed range.
-To get the improved speed you need to contact your internet service provider and ask to change to a fibre to cabinet contract, for which they may provide a new router and will probably try to increase the charge.
+Providing you have registered you should receive an e-mail from the Hampshire Rural Broadband team with details of the expected speed range.
+To get the improved speed you need to contact your broadband supplier and ask to change to a contract which meets your speed and data needs, for which they may provide a new router and will likely increase the charge for an improved service.
 If you are not predicted to receive speeds greater than 24 MB/sec it is worth trying to negotiate a reduction.

-The Hampshire Superfast Broadband Alternative solutions page suggests using a MiFi device (also known as a Wifi hotspot or mobile Wifi).
+If you still can't get improved speeds over your existing connection a MiFi device (also known as a Wifi hotspot or mobile Wifi) may provide improvement at reasonable cost.
 The device is similar to a mobile telephone but allows up to five Wifi devices e.g. PC, tablet or other Wifi device to connect to the internet.
 The device can be used in a car, boat or anywhere there is a mobile signal.

-I have been using MiFi for over a year at home with connection speeds of 5 MB/sec and greater (compared to less than 0.5 MB/sec using the home telephone line) with reasonable reliability.
+I previously used MiFi at home with connection speeds of 5 MB/sec and greater (compared to less than 0.5 MB/sec at the time on the home telephone line) with reasonable reliability.
 Most mobile phone companies provide packages for around £10 a month with up to 2 GB of data and a two year contract that includes the cost of the device.
 There are various data and cost packages available, including pay as you go.
 The device is battery powered and comes with a mains USB power adapter.